 If a client has sold a business and wants to make investments for the future, a portfolio of investments that qualify for the Enterprise Investment Scheme (EIS) is an option to consider.

-Capital Gains Tax (CGT) and Business Property Relief (BPR)
+Capital Gains Tax (CGT) and Business Relief (BR)

 CGT deferral relief lets a client invest some or all of the capital gain realised on the sale of an asset such as their business and defer the capital gains tax until a later date.